lvmxh/go-rdt/docs/UserGuide.md

 Access RMD by TLS if it is enabled.

 Need to config tlsport, certpath, clientcapath, clientauth options in configure file.

 Using TLS and managing a CA is an advanced topic.
 It is not the scope of RMD.
-RMD just pre-define server certs for testing, Please do not use them in product env.
-User can generate certs by themself.
+RMD just pre-define server certs for testing.

+Please do not use them in product environment.
+User can generate certs by themselves.

 If you want to get cache info, your can run this command:
 ```
-curl https://hostname:port/v1/cache --cert etc/rdtagent/cert/client/cert.pem  --key etc/rdtagent/cert/client/key.pem --cacert  etc/rdtagent/cert/client/ca.pem
+curl https://hostname:port/v1/cache --cert etc/rdtagent/cert/client/cert.pem \
+         --key etc/rdtagent/cert/client/key.pem \
+         --cacert  etc/rdtagent/cert/client/ca.pem
 ```